 Spotlights create the perfect atmosphere and can be directed to accentuate, while today’s modern luxury illuminated LED mirrors quite simply provide the perfect finishing touch.

 For teeny tiny ensuites, cornered cloakroom basins are a must as they take up negligible space.
-Or why not opt for a toilet with sink on top?
+Or why not opt for a toilet with a sink on top?
 This combination WC and basin means you do not need two separate fixtures and it is perfect for downstairs WCs too.
-While for awkward shaped ensuites or exceptionally small areas, a cornered toilet with a triangular cistern is ideal, and it makes the most of what would otherwise be wasted space.
+While for awkwardly shaped ensuites or exceptionally small areas, a corner toilet with a triangular cistern is ideal, and it makes the most of what would otherwise be wasted space.

 Bath, Shower, or Wet Room?

 One of the common questions that people have when looking at options on Instagram or Pinterest for their small bathroom is whether to opt for a bath, shower, or wet room.
 You want to make the space feel current, fresh, and not cluttered – whilst an effective bathroom design can make your bathroom feel just this way, in any space around the room.